jd12/grocery-simulator-student/README.md

 It is also recommended that you write your own tests to double check that your get methods are returning the way you believe they should.
 The BigBrother object collects information that will be used by the autograder to ensure that your methods are not simply fooling the test simulations.

 ### Graded Simulations
 There are two graded simulations in the test/ directory provided.
 These are in the simulator.simulations package.
 You will notice that these are not unit tests.
 Instead, these are runnable classes containing main methods.
 Each of these creates a SimpleWorld specifying the rate at which customers will enter your store.
 After this, your ProfitableStore (as specified in the Configuration class) is selected.
 BigBrother ticks 43200 times running the simulation.
 Finally, the `getTotalProfit()` method of your store will be called to check if your store turned a profit.
 You should NOT make your store simply return a value greater than 0, the BigBrother object collects information throughout the simulation that will be able to verify the results.

 Two tips for increasing profit

 **How many irate shoppers did you have?** Irate shoppers empty their shopping cart before they are dequeued.
-Although it is possible to make a profit by only serving some shoppers, it is highly discouraged.
+Although it is possible to make a profit by only serving some shoppers, it is highly discouraged.<br>
 **How much are your registers pushing up your running cost?**
 If you process shoppers too fast, you will not be able to make a profit.
 The formula for calculating the cost to check out a shopper is in the AbstractRegister class.
 In the SimulationRate1000.java test, your registers may be idle.
 Perhaps you can save money by turning them off when they are not being used.